-1) Non-significant Risk Devices: when the IRB determines that the device is a non-significant risk device, it proceeds to review the study under requisite criteria for any study.
+- 3.2.1.3.1.
+Non-significant Risk Devices: when the IRB determines that the device is a non-significant risk device, it proceeds to review the study under requisite criteria for any study.
 A NSR device investigation does not require the sponsor to first obtain an approved IDE before beginning the study provided certain other requirements are met.
-If those abbreviated requirements are met, the sponsor is considered to have an approved IDE in place.

-- 2) Significant Risk Devices: A device will be determined to be a significant risk device if any of the following criteria apply: - a) the device is intended as an implant; - b) the device supports or sustains human life; - c) use of the device is of substantial importance in diagnosing, curing, mitigating, or treating disease, or preventing impairment of health; - d) the device could cause significant harm to any subjects; - e) subjects must undergo a procedure as part of the device study; - f) the study device appears on the FDA list of significant risk devices; or - g) the study or any of the study procedures could cause harm to the subjects which: - i. could be life threatening, - ii. could cause permanent impairment of a body function, - iii. could cause permanent damage to body structure, or - iv. could necessitate medical or surgical intervention to preclude permanent impairment of a body function or preclude permanent damage to body structure.

-Some medical devices are exempted from 21 CFR 812 filing requirements and do not require an approved investigational device exemption (IDE), provided certain conditions are met.
+If those abbreviated requirements are met, the sponsor is considered to have an approved IDE in place. - 3.2.1.3.2.
+Significant Risk Devices: A device will be determined to be a significant risk device if any of the following criteria apply: - a. the device is intended as an implant; - b. the device supports or sustains human life; - c. use of the device is of substantial importance in diagnosing, curing, mitigating, or treating disease, or preventing impairment of health; - d. the device could cause significant harm to any subjects; - e. subjects must undergo a procedure as part of the device study; - f. the study device appears on the FDA list of significant risk devices; or - g. the study or any of the study procedures could cause harm to the subjects which: - 1. could be life threatening, - 2. could cause permanent impairment of a body function - 3. could cause permanent damage to body structure, or - 4. could necessitate medical or surgical intervention to preclude permanent impairment of a body function or preclude permanent damage to body structure. - 3.2.1.3.3.
+Exempted Devices: Some medical devices are exempted from 21 CFR 812 filing requirements and do not require an approved investigational device exemption (IDE), provided certain

+- conditions are met.
 However, these kinds of device investigations still require IRB review and informed consent compliance.
-These are:

-- A device, other than a transitional device, in commercial distribution immediately before May 28, 1976, when used or investigated in accordance with the indications in labeling in effect at that time. - A device, other than a transitional device, introduced into commercial distribution on or after May 28, 1976, that FDA has determined to be substantially equivalent to a device in commercial distribution immediately before May 28, 1976, and that is used or investigated in accordance with the indications in the labeling FDA reviewed under subpart E of part 807 in determining substantial equivalence. - A diagnostic device, if the sponsor complies with applicable requirements in Sec.
+These are: - a. a device, other than a transitional device, in commercial distribution immediately before May 28, 1976, when used or investigated in accordance with the indications in labeling in effect at that time. - b. a device, other than a transitional device, introduced into commercial distribution on or after May 28, 1976, that FDA has determined to be substantially equivalent to a device in commercial distribution immediately before May 28, 1976, and that is used or investigated in accordance with the indications in the labeling FDA reviewed under subpart E of part 807 in determining substantial equivalence. - c. a diagnostic device, if the sponsor complies with applicable requirements in Sec.
 809.10(c) and if the testing: (1) Is noninvasive, (2) Does not require an invasive sampling procedure that presents significant risk, (3) Does not by design or intention introduce energy into a subject, and (4) Is not used as a diagnostic procedure without confirmation of the diagnosis by another, medically established diagnostic product or procedure.
-Note: In vitro diagnostic (IVD) device research where there is NO possibility of linkage between a sample and subject identification (e.g., surplus blood sample that is coded but the coding cannot be linked to the source subject) does not require Informed Consent compliance.

-- A device undergoing consumer preference testing, testing of a modification, or testing of a combination of two or more devices in commercial distribution, if the testing is not for the purpose of determining safety or effectiveness and does not put subjects at risk. - A device intended solely for veterinary use. - A device shipped solely for research on or with laboratory animals and labeled in accordance with Sec.
-812.5(c). - A custom device as defined in Sec.
+Note: In vitro diagnostic (IVD) device research where there is NO possibility of linkage between a sample and subject identification (e.g., surplus blood sample that is coded but the coding cannot be linked to the source subject) does not require Informed Consent compliance. - d.
+A device undergoing consumer preference testing, testing of a modification, or testing of a combination of two or more devices in commercial distribution, if the testing is not for the purpose of determining safety or effectiveness and does not put subjects at risk. - e.
+A device intended solely for veterinary use. - f.
+A device shipped solely for research on or with laboratory animals and labeled in accordance with Sec.
+812.5(c). - g.
+A custom device as defined in Sec.
 812.3(b), unless the device is being used to determine safety or effectiveness for commercial distribution.